GeoAware-VLA: Implicit Geometry Aware Vision-Language-Action Model: Introduction

 Prior work has explored two main strategies to address this challenge.
 One approach is to incorporate explicit 3D representations, such as point clouds, into the policy's observation space \cite{wilcox2025adapt3r, yang2025fp3, ze20243d}.
 While effective, these methods often require depth sensors and introduce significant computational overhead for constructing and processing explicit 3D structures.
 An alternative lies in implicitly encouraging the model to learn geometrically consistent features without reconstructing the scene in 3D.
 This is often achieved by leveraging multi-view data or data augmentation during training to produce a view-invariant policy \cite{pang2025learning, tian2024view}.

 However, these implicit methods also have their own drawbacks.
-Disentanglement techniques often rely on curated multi-view datasets for effective training, while augmentation-based methods are fundamentally limited by the computational cost of producing novel views and the distribution of views from which they are sampled.
-These challenges can be addressed by leveraging a powerful, pretrained geometric foundation models that have already distilled 3D understanding from vast datasets.
+Disentanglement techniques often rely on curated multi-view datasets for effective training, while augmentation-based methods are fundamentally limited by the computational cost of producing unseen views and the distribution of views from which they are sampled.
+These challenges can be addressed by leveraging a powerful, pretrained geometric foundation model that has already distilled 3D understanding from vast datasets.
 For instance, the Visual Geometry Grounded Transformer (VGGT) \cite{wang2025vggt} is explicitly optimized to distill a rich 3D representation of the world, having been trained to infer key geometric aspects such as camera parameters, multi-view depth, dense point clouds, and point tracking.

-Built on these insights, we propose GeoAware-VLA, a simple yet highly effective modification to a standard VLA architecture that significantly enhances robustness to novel camera viewpoints.
-Our core hypothesis is that a policy's ability to generalize across views is fundamentally tied to the geometric acuity of its visual encoder.
+Built on these insights, we propose GeoAware-VLA, a simple yet highly effective modification to a standard VLA architecture that significantly enhances robustness to unseen camera viewpoints.
+Our core hypothesis is that a policy's ability to generalize across views is fundamentally tied to the geometric precision of its visual encoder.
 We therefore replace the standard image encoder with the powerful VGGT backbone, using it as a frozen feature extractor.
 By building upon features that are already inherently consistent across different perspectives, our policy is relieved of the burden of learning 3D geometry from scratch.
-We need only append a lightweight, trainable projection layer to map these potent features into the latent space of the BAKU policy decoder \cite{haldar2024baku}.
-As our experiments demonstrate, the integration of a powerful geometric prior results in substantial improvements in zero shot generalization to novel camera viewpoints as shown in Figure \ref{fig:main}.
+We need only to append a lightweight, trainable projection layer to map the pretrained features into the latent space of the BAKU policy decoder \cite{haldar2024baku}.

-In summary, our contributions are as follows: \begin{itemize} \item We propose GeoAware-VLA an effective integration of visual geometry foundational models into VLAs. \item GeoAware-VLA achieves a 2x success rate increase on novel views and shows significant performance gains on a physical robot. \item We confirm the versatility of our method by showing it consistently improves generalization across different policy decoders.